rdwrome/343sp24/README.md

   3. Submit the link for the assignment repository folder in Canvas

 ### Documentation outline
-  - The documentation (again, always in Markdown as a .md file) must have the following:
+  - The documentation (always in Markdown as a .md file) must have the following:
     - what you did
     - how you did it
     - the problems you faced (ABDYD: always be documenting your debugging!)